 Keep Them Separate

-A trust can’t be the beneficiary or the second owner on I Bonds.
-The beneficiary or the second owner has to be a person (see the previous post I Bonds Beneficiary vs Second Owner in TreasuryDirect).
-Although there’s a way to transfer existing bonds held in a personal account to a trust account, which can’t be done online anyway, TreasuryDirect doesn’t like it.
-So if you’re buying in both accounts, you should just keep your personal account and your trust account separate.
+You’ll get a stern warning if you buy the maximum in both accounts and transfer from one account to the other in the same year because a transfer counts against the annual purchase limit of the destination account.
+So if you’re buying the maximum in both a personal account and a trust account, you should just keep your personal account and your trust account separate.
 Designate a second owner or a beneficiary on the bonds in your personal account and grant the necessary rights.
-See the previous post How To Grant Transact Right on I Bonds to the Second Owner.
+See the previous post How To Grant Rights on I Bonds to the Second Owner or Beneficiary.